Decks & Outdoor in St. Catharines

 Soft ledger boards, corroded hangers, loose rails, and heaved posts are not cosmetic issues.
 We assess structure first, then replace or sister framing, upgrade hardware to current detail where practical, and resurface boards or railings to match.
 If you are listing in Niagara, a safe deck with clean documentation beats a quick face lift that fails inspection.
 When replacement makes more sense than patchwork, we tell you honestly and quote both paths when it helps.

-Figures are ballpark ranges for planning only, not a quote.
+These are planning profiles, not price ranges or a quote.
 Final price depends on engineering, permits, access, foundation, material availability, and site conditions.
 We provide a written estimate after visiting your property.

 Why choose Byout for Decks in St. Catharines